villagrat/help-desk-app/README.md

 User Authentication implemented with JWT

-## Technologies used in this challenge:
+## Technologies used in this project:

 Mongo, Express.js, React.js, Node.js